 The MSc in Language Sciences is ideal for preparing graduates in linguistics, speech and language therapy, psychology, health science, education and allied disciplines for research-related careers in language sciences.
 The master's is also appropriate if you are a professional already working in speech and language therapy and would like to update your knowledge of the language sciences.

 Leading experts will instruct you on the core areas within the field of language sciences.
 Building on your core knowledge, you will have the opportunity to gain in-depth specialised knowledge in one of three dedicated pathways: neuroscience, developmental, or multilingualism.

 Neuroscience of language: will introduce you to current advances in neuroscience research, including functional MRI and electrophysiology of language.

 Language development: this pathway will focus on language development and disorders, including disorders of fluency and childhood bilingualism.

 Multilingualism: this pathway provides a flexible multidisciplinary course focusing on linguistic, cognitive and pedagogical aspects of multilingualism, as well as research training in this area.

-You will have access to a wide range of facilities for experimental and other empirical work in language sciences.
+You will have access to a wide range of facilities for experimental and other empirical work in the language sciences.
 These include eye-tracking, EEG and MRI facilities, numerous computer labs and clinic rooms.
 Your chosen pathway will dictate which laboratory you work in.